Dr Ozak Esu

 Ozak graduated with a PhD in Electronic and Electrical Engineering from the University in 2016.
-In 2017, she was named on the “Top 50 Women in Engineering under 35” list.
+In 2017, she was named on the “Top 50 Women in Engineering under 35” list, and as The Institute of Engineering and Technology's (IET) Young Woman Engineer of the Year.
 Her BEng degree is also from Loughborough.
 Here she discusses how the University gave her a lifeline and how she transitioned into the working world.

 I did not apply for a BEng.
 I applied for an MEng but did not make the required A Level grades and so I had to downgrade to a BEng degree before joining the university.
 I chose Electronic and Electrical Engineering because I love Mathematics and because of my ambitions to work with other engineers towards improving the energy and power sector in my country, Nigeria.
 I chose Loughborough University because it was ranked in the Top 10 universities for my chosen course in the league tables.